tokay-lang/tokay/CONTRIBUTING.md

 ## Pull Requests

-If you created a solution for a problem or added a feature, please make a pull request.
+If you created a solution for a problem or added a feature, please make a [pull request](https://github.com/tokay-lang/tokay/compare).<br>
-This can also be done as a draft, in case you want to discuss a change or aren't finished.
+This can also be made as a draft, in case you want to discuss a change or feature, aren't finished or aren't sure if your change is ready to merge.
+Any pull request is welcome!

 ## Versioning